 1.0 Coachellan cities lack climate leadership.

-1.1 Coachellan cities get a climate grade of “D“
+1.1 Coachellan cities get a climate grade of “D minus“

-1.2 Coachellan city leaders are sitting on their plans.
+1.2 Coachellan city leaders sit on their plans.

 1.0 Cities in Coachella Valley lack climate leadership